-San Marco Square, Venice - vacation travel photos.
+San Marco Square, Venice.
 Piazza San Marco - for lovers of old architecture

 Piazza San Marco is the main city square in Venice, the center of the main historical monuments of culture and architecture, the venue for Venetian carnivals